evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 <p>Figure 1: Exponential growth of infection that starts with one infected person.</p>
 </div>

-It spreads fast... like a virus.
+The virus spreads fast... like a virus.
 Remarkably, it will take only 23 days until entire population of Earth (nearly 8 billion people) is infected.

 ## What happens when we run out of healthy people?
 Logistic function happens.